- Education and Science»

 How to Eradicate or Control Kudzu

 Instead of trying to poison the plant, enjoy kudzu leaves as nutritious, delicious, free salads and stew greens.
 If vegetables really aren't your favorite food group, get some good temporary fencing and goats.
-Let the goats eat your kudzu for you.
-You can earn extra cash selling cheese and goatsmilk, then resell the goats when the kudzu is no longer a problem.
+Let the goats eat your kudzu down to the ground for you.
+You can earn extra cash selling cheese and goatsmilk, then resell the goats when the kudzu finally stops trying to resurrect itself.

 After a few times of the goats repeatedly grazing the plant back to nothing but a woody stem, the root system depletes the sufficient reserve energy required to produce new leaves.
 At this point, the whole plant dies.
 If kudzu is your resident vampire, then goats are the equivalent letting in the sunlight.